PANEL 3

 DESCRIPTION

+The Columbia River Treaty is an internationally respected water management agreement between Canada and the United States.
+The Columbia River basin is approximately the size of France and includes drainage from seven states, and one Canadian province.
+It is the 4th largest river, by flow, in the USA and the largest river in the Northwest.
 Following twenty years of negotiations, the Columbia River Treaty between the United States and Canada took effect in 1964, as a mechanism for the cooperative development of portions of the Columbia River Basin for flood control and electricity generation.
 The Treaty provided for the construction and operation of new dams and electricity generation as well as defined and coordinated hydro operations, and provisions for sharing the benefits of hydropower.
 While the Treaty has no expiration date, the flood control operation provisions were set to end in 2024, and would have automatically been replaced by less-defined flood control operations termed “called-upon” unless replaced through a revised Treaty.
 On July 11, 2024, the U.S. and Canada announced an Agreement-in-Principle (AIP) regarding key elements of a modernized Treaty.
 This agreement provides for interim flood control operations while the parties negotiate final Treaty terms.

 This panel is within the Hot Topics at the conference.